Chart Color Schemes

 Cultural Diversity

-Lalor Park - Kings Langley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Lalor Park - Kings Langley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Lalor Park-Kings Langley has a high cultural diversity, with 34.3% of its population born overseas and 32.5% speaking a language other than English at home.
-Christianity is the main religion, comprising 57.3%.
-Hinduism is less prevalent here at 7.2%, compared to Greater Sydney's average of 14.7%.
+Lalor Park-Kings Langley has a high level of cultural diversity, with 34.3% of its population born overseas and 32.5% speaking a language other than English at home.
+Christianity is the predominant religion in Lalor Park-Kings Langley, comprising 57.3% of people.
+Hinduism makes up 7.2%, which is lower than Greater Sydney's average of 14.7%.

 Frequently Asked Questions - Diversity